YasarGencer/Unity-NextRogue/README.md

                 Cooldown : 20
                 Damage : 25
   - Healing Ward
-    - Deflects all projectiles for 1 second and heals player
+    - Puts a ward that creates a projectile shield for 1 second
     -
             Cooldown : 15
             Heal Per Hit : 2
     - Challange : Deflect 100 projectiles in total
     - Reward :
       - Shielding Ward (Enhanced)
-        - Deflects all projectiles for 2 second and heals player
-        - Player becomes invincable at when shielded.
+        -  Player becomes invincible while in the shield zone and it lasts 2 seconds
         -
                 Cooldown : 15
                 Heal Per Hit : 2